COVID-19 (Coronavirus) Updates

 Customer service hours

-The LTD Customer Service is available by phone 7:00 a.m. - 6:00 p.m., Monday - Friday at 541-687-5555.
+The Customer Service Center at Eugene Station is open Monday through Friday, 7 a.m to 6 p.m.
 The waiting lobby and restrooms remain closed at this time.
 The closest public restrooms are located at 10th and Lincoln, and 8th and Oak St.

 Continuing public meetings via video conferencing technology